AverageDemo/AverageDemo/README.md

 #### nDash

 A new-tab dashboard written in NextJS that will be easily deployable to Vercel.
-It will include a 'widget-like' system to be able to include weather, reddit news-feed, task management, etc
+It will include a 'widget-like' system to be able to include weather, reddit news-feed, task management, etc. Below is a screenshot of its current state.

 [Repo](https://github.com/AverageDemo/nDash#readme)